All Episodes

 But seriously, this is politically, this is dumb to play this out.

-What are they gonna have?
+What are they going to have?

-They're gonna embrace it gonna be pictures all around.
+They're going to be pictures all around.

-And by the way, Barney Frank, he weighed in on this this morning on Bloomberg Television News correspondent Peter Cook said to him the Gates situation in your home state of Massachusetts.
+And by the way, Barney Frank, he weighed in on this this morning on Bloomberg Television News.

 Did the president make a mistake there?

-I uh didn't follow it all very closely.
+I didn't follow it all very closely.

-People thought you think it's people yell at me a lot.
+People yell at me a lot.

 I think the right to yell at people in authority is a very important American democracy.

-This guy is uh from John Conyers, from John Conyers I I'm still mystified by this.
+This guy is from John Conyers, from John Conyers.

-I'm still mystified that this has not made it beyond the boundaries of this radio program and of John Conyers, the chairman of the judiciary committee said, Who in the world can expect us to read our bills here?
+And John Conyers, the chairman of the Judiciary Committee, said, who in the world can expect us to read our bills here?

 Newt Gingrich had a great line about this.

-Newt said, if the bill is too complicated for the chairman of the judiciary committee to understand, then it's too complicated to work.
+Newt said, if the bill is too complicated for the chairman of the Judiciary Committee to understand, then it's too complicated to work.

 If nobody can understand it, then it is a mistake to even try it.